 So here’s a better plan, cut out fats and eat carbs.
 The more carbs you eat, the more energy you have to walk, run, and exercise.
 Now I have so much energy to walk everywhere.
 There’s no way I can eat around 3000 calories a day from fruits and veggies and sit around!

 Try eating HCLF if you’d rather eat as much as you want instead of counting calories.
 You’ll feel energised every single day while you fuel your body with the most nutritious foods.
 It really is that simple.

 You don’t need to count or restrict calories, you’re always satisfied and full of energy.
 Whole foods are cheap and starchy staples are abundant no matter where you are.
 Eating this way is healthy and sustainable in the long-term.
 Imagine eating pasta and potatoes as often as you like.
 It’s completely possible with high carb low fat veganism! 🙂

 If you are serious about giving HCLF a try, I suggest researching this lifestyle properly.
+Check out this Beginner’s Guide to Starting a Plant-Based Lifestyle by Forks Over Knives.
 Read The Starch Solution by Dr. McDougall and/or The 80/10/10 Diet by Dr. Graham.
 The latter focuses on a raw HCLF vegan diet but is informative nonetheless.
 These books will answer all of your questions regarding the HCLF lifestyle.
 Dr. McDougall also offers a free program online with recipes, shopping lists, and more to get you started.